ngottlieb87/pingPong/README.md

 * _Open Web Browser._
 * _type https://ngottlieb87.github.io/pingPong into url bar._
 * _In terminal open use git to clone repository to determined destination_
+* _Open file with which ever text-editor you prefer_

 ## Known Bugs